aditchanchal/anime-dl/README.md

 - **1st Arguement:** Link of the episode to download.
 - **2nd Arguement:** No. of additional episodes to download in continuation to above episode.
 - **3rd Arguement:** Choose video resolution.
+- The downloaded episodes are saved in current directory.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/39438054/81859231-8e113180-9582-11ea-9be0-0af1777e99df.gif">